 print(item['markdown'][:500] + "...") # Print first 500 chars

-SearchCans offers a unique dual-engine (SERP + Reader) approach to data extraction, processing web content to LLM-ready Markdown at up to 18x cheaper than SerpApi, all from a single API.
+SearchCans offers a unique dual-engine (SERP + Reader) approach to data extraction, processing web content into LLM-ready Markdown from a single API.
+Compare current provider units and plans before making a cost claim.

 What Are the Best Practices for Optimizing Markdown for LLM Input?